dheerajmuj/Cloud-resume/README.md

-# Naveen raj - AWS Resume
+# Dheeraj Sharma - AWS Resume
 ## About The Project
 This is my Cloud Resume Challenge built on AWS.
 It's a static website hosted on AWS S3 bucket, with a visitor counter built on AWS Lambda functions.
 The website is built with HTML, CSS, and JavaScript.
 The visitor counter is built with Python and AWS lambda functions.